microsoft/cassandra-medusa/docs/azure_blobs_setup.md

 ### Storage account

+// TODO: update doc
 Create a new storage account or use an existing one which will be used to store the backups.
 Ideally, do not enable public access.
 Under the `Settings`, find `Access keys`.
 Note the `storageaccountname` and `Key`.
 Create a file called `medusa-azure-credentials` in the following format:

 ```json
 {